 The Children’s Commissioner has included some recommendations for policy makers, and a framework for answering them will underpin Part 2 of the Review.

 Part 2 of the Family Review will be published in due course, and will look at how oversight, accountability and availability of services can be made more cohesive and family centred.
 It will also aim to provide solutions for how families can better navigate what is available to them locally.

 Family and its protective effect: Part 1 of the Independent Family Review

 This Review draws on brand new quantitative and qualitative research across all families and children in England to show what modern family life looks like, how its changed over time and how it’s been impacted by pandemic.

 For the first time, the Review defines what is so important about family, its protective effect and how it can insulate family from challenges.
 The Review also examines what services are available to families, and what benefit they get from them.

-The Children’s Commissioner would love to hear from even more children and families and has launched ‘The Big Summer Survey’.
+The Children’s Commissioner wants to hear from even more children and families and has launched ‘The Big Summer Survey’.

 This will go to children across the country to complete in schools and feed into Part 2 of the Family Review which will report on these findings, as well as exploring further how services can be designed to better support families’ needs.